octogo/log/README.md

 ### The Backends

-By default thw library will spawn with two default backends:
+By default the library will spawn with two default backends:

 - `os.Stdout` - logs levels `DEBUG`, `INFO` and `NOTICE`
 - `os.Stderr` - logs levels `ALERT`, `WARNING` and `ERROR`